I am a deep philosophical thinker who likes asking thought-provoking questions.

 The complexities of philosophical questions do not arise in the questions, but rather in our inability to comprehend rational thinking based on simple logic.
 All answers pertaining to life, knowledge, reason, and existence lie within us unexplored.

 It’s only when we are faced with a question that our inner eye is awakened.
 We try and think out of the box when we give answers to philosophical questions.
-Well, brainstorming sessions can only make answers to philosophical questions sound sophisticated but lack substance and substantial conviction.
+Well, brainstorming sessions can only make answers to philosophical questions sound sophisticated but often lack substance and substantial conviction.

 Questions that spark discussions involve answers that are compelling and intellectually stimulating.
 Philosophical questions bring out varied perspectives on philosophy and analytical theories surrounding it.